 Wyalkatchem Wyalkatchem has a population of 620 residents.
 The district was explored in 1864 and the first settlers took up land in 1904.
 However, it wasn't until 4 years later that the town site was officially declared.
 The town's economy focuses heavily on sheep and wheat, producing around 895,500kg of wool and 56,000 tonnes of wheat annually.
-The town boasts many fine historical buildings from the early 1900's, including the Railway Station, Wyalkatchem Town Hall and the School Master's House.
-Today the town is well serviced with a district high school, medical centre, golf course, and many active community and sporting clubs.
+The town boasts many fine historical buildings from the early 1900's, including the Railway Station, Wyalkatchem Town Hall and the School Master's House Today the town is well serviced with a district high school, medical centre, golf course, and many active community and sporting clubs.
 It is well known for its state of the art all weather airfield which is home to local recreational aviation and microlight enthusiasts.
-Accommodation For travellers to Wyalkatchem accommodation options are the Wyalkatchem Hotel or Henry's Hideaway B & B for those after a more personalised experience.
-Wyalkatchem Travellers Park is also an option for those preferring to camp or bring the caravan.
+Accommodation For travellers to Wyalkatchem accommodation options include a hotel, self-contained house and a carayan park with powered and unpowered sites.
+The Wyalkatchem Hotel offers serviced motel rooms and the Wyalkatchem Travellers Park is also an option for those preferring to camp or bring a caravan and have an ensuite site.
+The restored Railway Barracks is an ideal place for backpackers, groups and individuals.
 All accommodation options offer old fashioned country service and a good night's rest.
 Attractions Anyone interested in history will love Wyalkatchem.
 The CBH Museum which is one of the first bulk handling wheat bins built in the 1930's and Old School House Museum display a large and varied collection of agricultural, transport and railway equipment, including a rare Waterloo Boy Tractor which was fully restored by museum members.
-Nature lovers are also well catered for, with the Walk-A-Wyal track sprouting a number of enjoyable walking tracks or head out to Korrelocking Nature Reserve to explore, bird watch or enjoy the wildflowers.
+Nature lovers are also well catered for, with the Walk-A-Wyal track sprouting a number of enjoyable walking tracks or head out to Korrelocking Nature Reserve to explore. bird watch or enjoy the wildflowers.
 Come and spend some time in Wylie "Strange Name, Beaut Place".

-Wyalkatchem Visitor Centre.
-Railway Terrace, Wyalkatchem Tel: 08 9681 1027
+Tourist Information Wyalkatchem Visitor Centre Railway Terrace, Wyalkatchem Tel: 08 9681 1500